Second-Order Embedded Julia Set

 Here we approach the elephant valley or .C(0) cusp region of the period-101 island.

 In these views there is plenty going on in the filaments, but little color contrast in the dwell values on the left.
-On the right, everything is yellow because the strongest tuning is still that of the period-101 island (which is completely surrounding us, though it is now out of sight).
+On the right, everything is purple because the strongest tuning is still that of the period-101 island (which is completely surrounding us, though it is now out of sight).

 A 4-fold "echo" of the original embedded Julia set.
 Again there is no significant contrast and the dominant period is 101.